horselord-joe-8053/ultra-fru-genai-analytics/README_RUN.md

 Frontend: same S3 + CloudFront setup as ECS, or host frontend as a separate `Deployment + Service + Ingress`.

-For interviews, you can explain:
+**Architecture notes:**

-> "On EKS, the architecture is identical: Aurora + pgvector for embeddings, EKS pods for API, Bedrock for reasoning, S3/CloudFront or an Nginx ingress for SPA hosting."
+On EKS, the architecture is identical: Aurora + pgvector for embeddings, EKS pods for API, Bedrock for reasoning, S3/CloudFront or an Nginx ingress for SPA hosting.

 ---